nativeB/python_dump/README.md

 # python_dump
-just a dump for code i  wrote to scrap a website
+just a dump for impromtu  code i  wrote to scrap a movie website website